ThucDao/ai-multi-agent-data-analysis-app/README.md

 ---

 ### Stage 3: Standalone Executable Packaging
-To eliminate local setups for end-users, the app is compiled into a single pre-packaged binary for each specific OS using PyInstaller, complete with a custom startup splash screen and an embedded browser launcher.
+To eliminate local setups for end-users, the app is compiled into a single pre-packaged binary for each specific operating system (OS) using PyInstaller, complete with a custom startup splash screen and an embedded browser launcher.

-*Note: PyInstaller compiles binaries natively for the host OS (so compiling a Windows executable requires a Windows host, macOS requires macOS, and Linux requires Linux).
-Since compiling all three local binaries would require owning three different physical computers, this project utilizes a custom GitHub Actions CI/CD build matrix workflow.
-This compiles and packages the desktop executables for Windows, macOS, and Linux in parallel automatically upon tagging a release.*
+*Note: PyInstaller compiles binaries natively for the host operating system (so compiling a Windows executable requires a Windows host, macOS requires macOS, and Linux requires Linux).
+Since manually configuring and maintaining separate physical machines, multi-boot partitions, or virtual machines for all three operating systems is highly inconvenient and resource-intensive, this project utilizes a custom GitHub Actions CI/CD build matrix workflow.
+This compiles and packages the desktop executables for Windows, macOS, and Linux in parallel, either automatically upon tagging a release or manually via the GitHub Actions interface.*

 #### File Structure
 ```text